 At Tethr, we believe there is always one skill we need to work on, a skill so important that it’s ingrained in our company’s values, and that’s listening.
-As we empower companies to listen to their customers, we listen to our teammates, customers and shareholders to drive positive impact.
+As we empower companies to listen to their customers, we listen to our teammates, customers, and shareholders to drive a positive impact.
 For sales teams, listening to customers and prospects is especially more critical as every day that goes by presents new obstacles.

-Tips and tricks from Tethr’s Sales team
+Tips and tricks for selling during a pandemic from Tethr’s Sales team

 “Share insights and market learnings, not sales content,” Steve Baumgarten, Tethr Sales Director said.
 “Prospects are always looking to learn or be taught something new, something of value, something they didn’t know before.”

 Baumgarten said 50 percent of a customer’s buying decision is based on the value the salesperson provides during the process.